In April of 2020, I’ll have been a San Francisco tour guide for seven years. That’s longer than I’ve held any job, so I must like it or something.

 At that time I was aware there’d been some big earthquake in 1906 that nearly burned down the whole city, and another one in 1989 that I actually remembered really well, but not much past that.
 I knew San Francisco had been a gold rush port in the mid-19th century, but I sure didn’t have enough material to fill two hours of touring on a bus.

-I saw the ad late in the week, so I decided to go in and apply first thing Monday morning.
-That gave me time to read an entire book over the weekend on San Francisco history in case I was going to be quizzed on it during the interview.
+So, I’d have to study.
+I took my laptop to a mall to make use of the free wifi in the food court area and hit-up every website on this town that I could find.
+I’d found the ad late in the week, so I decided to go in and apply first thing Monday morning, which gave me time to read all of that over the weekend in case I would be quizzed when I went in for the interview.

 The guy who hired me said I’d have two weeks of training to learn all I needed to start out with, and then I could build my own personal learning from there so, even this many years into it, I still try to read at least one interesting thing about the city every day to incorporate into my tours.